 SALOME mixes classical influences with a modern & bohemian twist.
-Salome jewelry is handmade using natural semi-precious and precious stones which are source from all around the world.
+Salome jewellery is handmade using natural semi-precious and precious stones which are source from all around the world.
 We spent 5 minutes with founder of the brand, Kellie Daniels to find out more...

 How did Salome begin?

 I started my career at the Guggenheim Museum in New York.
-I took jewelry making classes while working and made pieces for myself for years.
+I took jewellery making classes while working and made pieces for myself for years.
 In 2012, I decided to make a go of it and it took me a couple of years to get organised, find my suppliers and source all my stones but in November of 2015 I launched my website.
 In the summer of 2016 I was offered a display in the Biscuit Factory in Newcastle.
 Things took off from there and as my confidence as a designer grew I got more and more brave about applying to stock my designs with larger companies.

 Have you always been interested in fashion?